KaiserWerk/ERAF-Go-SDK/README.md

 ## Installation

-Once the first stable version is tagged, you can download it with ``go get -u github.com/KaiserWerk/ERAF-Go-SDK@v1.0.0`` and add the import line ``eraf "github.com/KaiserWerk/ERAF-Go-SDK`` to your Go file(s).
+Once a stable version is released/tagged, you can download it with ``go get -u github.com/KaiserWerk/ERAF-Go-SDK@vX.X.X`` and add the import line ``eraf "github.com/KaiserWerk/ERAF-Go-SDK`` to your Go file(s).

 If you want the bleeding edge version from the master branch, just drop the ``@version``.